 Note that some servers (like Azure Web Apps) require Passive mode to be used for uploading files.
 You can set this (and more) bu clicking Advanced options in the server configuration options.

-Once the configuration is created, you can perform deployment from the toolbar (or by pressing Ctrl+F5 when the deployment run configuration is selected).
+Once the configuration is created, you can perform deployment from the toolbar (or by pressing Shift+F10 when the deployment run configuration is selected).

 To deploy an ASP.NET Core application using IIS, you will need a publish profile.
 Publish profiles come as .pubxml files and contain the necessary parameters for MSDeploy.

 You can have multiple publish profile with different settings in your project.
 JetBrains Rider comes with a few templates for generating .pubxml files.

 Note that JetBrains Rider would create publish profiles using configurable file templates, which you can adjust on the Editor | File Templates | Other Languages page of the IDE settings Ctrl+Alt+S.